Meena044/Practice/README.md

-this folder contains all the CSS art i have worked on such as:
+this folder contains all the html,CSS practice code and topics i covered while learning :
-1. moving chicken and moving background clouds(sub-folder name: chicken)